naszilla/reczilla/README.md

 ```

 ## Sample Usage
 A sample script to perform inference on a new dataset is provided in `run_reczilla_inference.sh`.
-It uses pre-trained RecZilla models (located in the folder `RecZillaModels`) to select and train a recommender on a dataset specified on a path.
+It uses pre-trained Reczilla models (located in the folder `ReczillaModels`) to select and train a recommender on a dataset specified on a path.
 This script can be modified to run inference on new datasets.

 The script `train_reczilla_models.sh` shows samples for training metalearners for different metrics.